Silicon Beach

-Silicon Beach is also home to start-up incubators and accelerators, such as Amplify.LA, Science, Disney Accelerator, and TechStars Cedars Sinai.
+Silicon Beach is also home to start-up incubators and accelerators, such as Amplify.LA, Science, Disney Accelerator, TechStars, and Cedars Sinai.

+The Los Angeles metro area was home to 88,000 engineers in 2021, the highest number of any metro area in the United States.
+Higher education institutions in Los Angeles County graduate 6,600 engineering majors a year, the highest of any county in the United States.

 Higher education institutions headquartered in Silicon Beach include Loyola Marymount University and Otis College of Art and Design.
-Other higher education institutions in the nearby Southern California region or with satellite campuses in/nearby Silicon Beach include: Pepperdine University, Santa Monica College, Art Center College of Design, California Institute of Technology, University of California Los Angeles, University of Southern California, Occidental College, and the Claremont Colleges.
+Other higher education institutions in the nearby Southern California region or with satellite campuses in/nearby Silicon Beach include: Pepperdine University, Santa Monica College, Art Center College of Design, California Institute of Technology, University of California Los Angeles, University of Southern California, Occidental College, Cal State L. A., Cal State Northridge, Cal State Long Beach, Cal State Dominguez Hills, Cal Poly Pomona, and the Claremont Colleges.